University of Houston: Campus

 UH is in southeast Houston, with an official address of 4800 Calhoun Road.
 It was known as University of Houston–University Park from 1983 to 1991.
 The campus spans 894 acres and is roughly bisected by Cullen Boulevard—a thoroughfare that has become synonymous with the university.
 The Third Ward Redevelopment Council defines the University of Houston as being part of the Third Ward.
 Melissa Correa of KHOU also stated that the university is in the Third Ward.

 The university campus includes numerous green spaces, fountains and sculptures, including a work by famed sculptor Jim Sanborn.
 Renowned architects César Pelli and Philip Johnson have designed buildings on the UH campus.
 Recent campus beautification projects have garnered awards from the Keep Houston Beautiful group for improvements made to the Cullen Boulevard corridor.

 UH is the flagship institution of the University of Houston System (UH System).
 It has additional instructional sites located in Sugar Land and Katy.
-The University of Houston–Clear Lake (UHCL), the University of Houston–Downtown (UHD), and the University of Houston–Victoria (UHV) are separate universities; they are not instructional sites of UH.
+The University of Houston–Clear Lake (UHCL) and the University of Houston–Downtown (UHD) are separate universities; they are not instructional sites of UH.